codsen/codsen/packages/json-comb-core/README.md

 Unit tests use [AVA](https://github.com/avajs/ava) and [JS Standard](https://standardjs.com) notation.
 Unit test code coverage is calculated using [Istanbul CLI](https://www.npmjs.com/package/nyc).

-## Normalising vs. JSON Schemas
+## Difference between Normalising JSON and JSON Schemas

-There is another, different concept of _JSON Schema_ which basically means enforcing the types of the key values.
-It is used when you get or set the JSON data object from the network and want to ensure that values are of a correct type and, of course, exist.
+In short, JSON Schema concept is a way to define and enforce keys presence and/or their value types.

-Compare this with multiple file normalisation (what this library does) — we have bunch of JSON files, we want them to look as similar as possible, each having exact keys as any other JSON in the set.
-We don't care about the types overall, if a key is missing we simply fill it with a placeholder.
+JSON file normalisation (what this library does, among other things) is making so that every JSON in a given set has exactly the same keys as all others.
+Missing values are simply set to a placeholder (normally Boolean `false`).

 See the difference between the two concepts?